“Does getting married really equate to settling down in life?”

 If you are a woman, this question would have posed itself to you at some point or other in life, irrespective of what age you are at.
 A few of us would have found a concrete answer to this by now, whether in affirmation or negation.
 But I am sure most of us are still dwindling our way through this puzzle.

 It is an unfortunate reality of our society that a woman’s priorities just keep oscillating between her personal and professional commitments throughout her life.
-If she is married and not really doing much professionally, she isn’t really touted as a successful and accomplished woman.
-Because God knows how much dignity we do really give to someone managing the household chores and raising children.
+If she is married and not doing much professionally, she isn’t really touted as a successful and accomplished woman.
+Because God knows how much dignity we give to someone managing the household chores and raising children.
 At the end of the day, they do say that ‘One who makes money, sets the rules at home’.
 Hence, this somewhat, makes it imperative for women to be financially independent.
 But if she has risen to high ranks in her professional life, but is somewhat not married or say to say, ‘not settled in her personal life’, she is again looked at with contempt and speculation.
-So, what really defines ’settling down’ in life for a woman.
+So, what defines ’settling down in life for a woman?

 Secure yourself by securing your finances.
-There is really no forehand assurance of settlement or stability in life.
+There is no forehand assurance of settlement or stability in life.
 Yet, if you are financially independent and have built upon your own skill set, you are still quite close to being ‘settled’ in life.
-What we all really need to understand is that, ‘Marriage is a milestone in one’s life, it is not an achievement.‘ A person’s worth or dignity should not be aligned with his or her marital status.
+What we all need to understand is that ‘’Marriage is a milestone in one’s life, it is not an achievement.’
+A person’s worth or dignity should not be aligned with his or her marital status.
 Being single or married or in a relationship is as much a lifestyle choice as going carnivore or being a vegan.
-Our society has this inexplicable conditioning of associating some sort of instant emotional respect and acknowledgement towards people as soon as they get married.
+Our society has this inexplicable conditioning of associating some sort of instant emotion respect and acknowledgement towards people as soon as they get married.
 As if, marriage is some sort of stamping or engravement of chastity and holiness.
 We need to stop this sort of stereotyping.

 Getting married does ensure a support system and a sense of belonging in your personal space.
 But if the other aspects of your life are cluttered and messed up, you are still as unsettled mentally as otherwise.
 Married or not, you are just as settled or unsettled in life as you believe yourself to be.
-And this holds true for both the genders.
+And this holds true for both genders.
 So, rather than believing holy matrimony to be the start and end of it all, look for a compatible, understanding partner who empowers and complements you in a way that you have never experienced before.